lostintangent/gistpad/README.md

 <img src="https://user-images.githubusercontent.com/116461/70118599-42467d80-161d-11ea-85eb-7f4cc6e4006b.gif" width="700px" />

 If you're not authenticated, you can view existing comments, but you can't reply to them.
 If you are authenticated, you can add/reply, as well as edit/delete your own comments.
-In order to control the behavior of how Gist comment threads are displayed, refer to the `GistPad: Show Comment Thread` config setting.
+In order to control the behavior of how Gist comment threads are displayed, refer to the `GistPad > Comments: Show Thread` config setting.

 ## Pasting Images